wandb/docs/docs/guides/hosting/manage-users.md

 ## Automate user and team management

 ### SCIM API
 Use [SCIM API](./scim.md) to manage users, and the teams they belong to, in an efficient and repeatable manner.
 You can also use the SCIM API to manage custom roles in your W&B organization.
-Roles endpoints are not part of the official SCIM schema, but have been added to support automated management of custom roles in W&B organizations.
+Roles endpoints are not part of the official SCIM schema, but are added to support automated management of custom roles in W&B organizations.

 SCIM API is especially useful if you want to:
 * manage user provisioning and de-provisioning at scale